 In a medical context, the term "environment" refers to the forces or factors outside a person's body, or even any factor influencing a disease that lacks a genetic source.
 Researchers have studied many possible environmental factors that might contribute to or protect against the development or progression of type 1 diabetes, from viruses, to the intestinal immune system, and even to weight gain.
-This section summarizes some of these findings, although is not yet comprehensive.
+This section summarizes some of these findings.

 Some environmental factors could be involved in the development of type 1 diabetes even if they are not responsible for the rising incidence of type 1 diabetes in children.
 Diabetes, after all, has been around since ancient times (Christopoulou-Aletra and Papavramidou 2008).
 Either increasing risk factors or decreasing protective factors could lead to rising rates of disease, and indeed, many different environmental factors may interact to affect disease incidence.